WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 1. Replace Vuex stores with their Pinia counterparts.
 The order should be from smallest modules with fewer connections to the largest modules with more connections to other modules:
 - `active-media` and `nav` stores - already refactored in [#906](https://github.com/WordPress/openverse-frontend/pull/906)
-- `search` store - another PoC to ensure that Pinia stores can be used from Vuex stores, and figure out testing.
+- `search` store - another PoC split into 3 PRs ([#1038](https://github.com/WordPress/openverse-frontend/pull/1038), [#1039](https://github.com/WordPress/openverse-frontend/pull/1039), [#1040](https://github.com/WordPress/openverse-frontend/pull/1040)) to ensure that Pinia stores can be used from Vuex stores, and figure out testing.
 - `user` store
 - `usage-data` store
 - `provider` store